AIFM2: Evolution

-Function

-The AIFM2 gene encodes the FSP1 protein encoded by this gene has significant homology to NADH oxidoreductases and the apoptosis-inducing factor PDCD8/AIF.
-Although it was originally proposed that this protein induce apoptosis due to its similarity with AIF, findings from James Olzmann's group at UC Berkeley and Marcus Conrad's group at the Helmholtz Institute demonstrated that the primary cellular function of FSP1 is to suppress lipid peroxidation and the induction of the regulated, non-apoptotic cell death pathway known as ferroptosis.
-Mechanistically, FSP1 reduces oxidized coenzyme Q10 (i.e., ubiquinone) to its reduced form (i.e., ubiquinol), which functions as an excellent lipophilic antioxidant to prevent the propagation of lipid peroxidation.
-FSP1 also may act through the reduction of other molecules, such as vitamin E and vitamin K.
+Phylogenetic studies indicate that the divergence of AIFM1 and other AIFs occurred before the divergence of eukaryotes.

+Gene

+Sequence analysis reveals that the AIFM2 gene promoter contains a consensus transcription initiator sequence instead of a TATA box.
+The AIFM2 gene also contains a putative p53-binding element in intron 5, suggesting that its gene expression can be activated by p53.

+Subcellular distribution

+Although AIFM2 lacks a recognizable mitochondrial localization sequence and cannot enter the mitochondria, it is found associated with the outer mitochondrial membrane (OMM), where it forms a ring-like structure.

+FSP1 also acts at the plasma membrane and at internal organelle membranes, including lipid droplets, where it protects stored neutral lipids.

 Structure

-AIFM2 can be found only both in prokaryotes and eukaryotes.
-Sequence analysis reveals that the AIFM2 gene promoter contains a consensus transcription initiator sequence instead of a TATA box.
-Though AIFM2 also lacks a recognizable mitochondrial localization sequence and cannot enter the mitochondria, it is found to adhere to the outer mitochondrial membrane (OMM), where it forms a ring-like structure.
+AIFM2 can be found in both prokaryotes and eukaryotes.
 Two deletion mutations at the N-terminal (aa 1–185 and 1–300) result in nuclear localization and failure to effect cell death, suggesting that AIFM2 must be associated with the mitochondria in order to induce apoptosis.
 Moreover, domain mapping experiments reveal that only the C-terminal 187 aa is required for apoptotic induction.
-Meanwhile, mutations in the N-terminal putative FAD- and ADP-binding domains, which are responsible for its oxidoreductase function, do not affect its apoptotic function, thus indicating that these two functions operate independently.
+Mutations in the N-terminal putative FAD- and ADP-binding domains, which are responsible for its oxidoreductase function, do not affect its apoptotic function, indicating that these two functions operate independently.
 It assembles stoichiometrically and noncovalently with 6-hydroxy-FAD.

-The AIFM2 gene contains a putative p53-binding element in intron 5, suggesting that its gene expression can be activated by p53.